xiavincent/xiavincent/README.md

 ### Hi there 👋
 Thanks for visiting my GitHub page!
-I'm currently finishing up my undergraduate and master's degree at Stanford.
+I'm doing my undergraduate and master's degree at Stanford in Chemical Engineering and Bioengineering, respectively.
 My research code is in a private repository right now, but will be published publicly soon!

-I'm also working on developing my personal website here: https://github.com/xiavincent
+I'm developing my personal website here: https://github.com/xiavincent